ibexa/documentation-developer/docs/guide/workflow.md

                             to_technical:
                                 from: draft
                                 to: technical
-                                label: 'To technical review'
+                                label: To technical review
                                 icon: '/bundles/ezplatformadminui/img/ez-icons.svg#comment'
                                 notification:
                                     user_group: 13
                             back_to_draft:
                                 reverse: to_technical
-                                label: 'Back to draft'
+                                label: Back to draft
                                 icon: '/bundles/ezplatformadminui/img/ez-icons.svg#comment'
                                 notification:
                                     user_group: 13
                             to_proofread:
                                 from: technical
                                 to: proofread
-                                label: 'To proofreading'
+                                label: To proofreading
                                 icon: '/bundles/ezplatformadminui/img/ez-icons.svg#comment'
                                 notification:
                                     user_group: 13
                             back_to_technical:
                                 reverse: to_proofread
-                                label: 'Back to technical review'
+                                label: Back to technical review
                                 icon: '/bundles/ezplatformadminui/img/ez-icons.svg#comment'
                                 notification:
                                     user_group: 13
                             done:
                                 from: proofread
                                 to: done
-                                label: 'Done'
+                                label: Done
                                 icon: '/bundles/ezplatformadminui/img/ez-icons.svg#comment'
                                 notification:
                                     # Which User Group or User to notify about this transition